allenai/allenact/docs/tutorials/transfering-to-a-different-environment-framework.md

 how to modify the experiment config created in that tutorial to work with the iTHOR and Habitat environments.

-Cross-platform support is one of the key design goals of `embodied-ai`.
+Cross-platform support is one of the key design goals of `allenact`.
 This is achieved through a total decoupling of the environment code from the engine, model and algorithm code, so that swapping in a new environment is as plug and play as possible.
 Crucially we will be able to run a model on different environments without touching the model code at all, which will allow